What is uroflowmetry (UFM)?

 - The test will be repeated, if you are not able to urinate the required volume

-- If you are a kidney failure/dialysis patient, please intimate/contact us prior to undergoing this test
+- If you are a kidney failure/dialysis patient, please intimate/contact us prior to undergoing this test.
+The test can be done by passing a catheter to fill the bladder with saline solution.
+And after removing the catheter you can pass urine for the test to be completed.

 - Inform us, if you have urgency, urge incontinence